JuliaGPU/Adapt.jl/README.md

 ```

 Implementations of `adapt_storage` will typically be part of libraries that use
 Adapt.
-For example, CuArrays.jl defines methods of
+For example, CUDA.jl defines methods of
 `adapt_storage(::Type{<:CuArray}, ...)` and uses that to convert different kinds
 of arrays, while CUDAnative.jl provides implementations of
 `adapt_storage(::CUDAnative.Adaptor, ...)` to convert various values to